graphile/crystal/utils/graphile-export/README.md

-When you do so, the `add` function is augmented with the properties `$exporter$factory` and `$exporter$args` that represent the first and second arguments to the `EXPORTABLE(factory, args)` function respectively.
+When you do so, the `add` function is augmented with the properties `$exporter$factory` and `$exporter$args` that represent the first and second arguments to the `EXPORTABLE(factory, args, nameHint)` function respectively.

 The function still works as before: